Georgia Travel Guide: Savannah, Atlanta, Mountains, Coast, and Planning Tips

 The Georgia Aquarium is one of Atlanta’s strongest family attractions.
 It works well for families with kids, animal lovers, rainy-day plans, and travelers who want one major attraction that can anchor part of a city itinerary.

-If Atlanta is part of a family trip, the aquarium is one of the easiest experiences to recommend.
+If Atlanta is part of a family trip, the aquarium is one of the easiest experiences to recommend because it gives the day a clear centerpiece without requiring a complicated schedule.

 Stone Mountain